Photovoltaic Types and PV Cell Technologies

 Types of Silicon Used in Photovoltaics

-There are different types of photovoltaic cells available to buy, but mainly they are manufactured from silicon (Si), the second most abundant element in the Earth’s crust (after oxygen), and which is the same material from which sand is made.
+There are different photovoltaic types of cells available to buy, but mainly they are manufactured from silicon (Si), the second most abundant element in the Earth’s crust (after oxygen), and which is the same material from which sand is made.
 Silicon on its own is not very pure and must therefore be refined to produce a purity of up to 99.99% pure before it can be used as a semiconductor material in many different types of photovoltaic cells, transistors or digital IC’s.
 The use of silicon in the manufacture of photovoltaic cells produces the stereo typical uniform blue coloured PV cell which we see on roof tops and the sides of buildings.

 The two major types of photovoltaic cell materials used are crystalline silicon and thin film deposits, which vary from each other in terms of light absorption efficiency, energy conversion efficiency, manufacturing technology and cost of production.
 Crystalline silicon PV cells are the most common type of photovoltaic cell in use today and are also one of the earliest successful PV devices.